 - A. Related sections: - i.
 00 00 08 Design Professional Documentation Requirements & Deliverables - ii.
 01 81 00 Facility Performance Requirements - iii.
 01 77 00 Project Closeout - B. There are other Design Professional process requirements included throughout the Standards.
-At the beginning of most of the Division sections that are listed as 'General Requirements', for example "Division 23 00 00 General Mechanical Requirements" includes additional and more specific design requirements related to mechanical. - C. The Engineer shall request preliminary testing and validation of existing conditions and / or existing system performance to include measurement of existing HVAC system water-flows and air-flows, pot-holing of underground utilities, measurement / metering of power usage as required to minimize construction delays and ensure final system performance.
-The testing should be performed before completion of the construction documents. - D. Design Intent Documentation: The cover sheet of the mechanical, electrical, and plumbing drawings shall indicate design intent (narrative and metrics) descriptions of: - i.
+There are Division sections which contain additional and more specific design requirements.
+For example, "Division 23 00 00 General Mechanical Requirements" includes additional and more specific design requirements related to mechanical. - C. At the beginning of most of the Division sections that are listed as 'General Requirements', for example "Division 23 00 00 General Mechanical Requirements" includes additional and more specific design requirements related to mechanical. - D. The Engineer shall request preliminary testing and validation of existing conditions and/or existing system performance to include measurement of existing HVAC system water-flows and air-flows, pot-holing of underground utilities, measurement / metering of power usage as required to minimize construction delays and ensure final system performance.
+The testing should be performed before starting the design. - E. Design Intent Documentation: The cover sheet of the mechanical, electrical, and plumbing drawings shall indicate design intent (narrative and metrics) descriptions of: - i.
 Applicable codes standards used. - ii.
 Narrative description of the scope of the work. - iii.
 State design assumptions. - iv.
 Design ambient and inside conditions. - v.
 State the ventilation procedure used (including design occupancy and persons / sq. ft.).
 Refer to ASHRAE 62 Paragraph 6 "Procedures". - vi.
 Total connected design load for all services / utilities. - vii.
 Detailed layer by layer building envelope data used for design. - viii.
 Overall building air balance diagram for all operating conditions. - ix.
 Individual spaces air balance with overall building diagram. - x.
 Lighting loads for individual spaces and building as a whole.
 Assumptions and provisions for future addition / expansion. - xi.
 Spaces and processes requiring 24/7/365 cooling, humidity control, etc. - xii.
 Building envelope assumptions (walls, roof, partitions, glass U-value and shading coefficient, etc.) - xiii.
 List maximum noise levels of all HVAC equipment on schedules. - xiv.
-All specific, critical, user defined requirements. - E. As soon as locations are determined (as applicable to the Project), the Design Professional shall coordinate with the Project Manager and the Office of Fire Safety for the proposed fire department and emergency vehicle access roads, fire hydrant locations, PIV locations, and Fire Department Connections, and the Office of Fire Safety will coordinate with the local fire department. - F. For Schematic Design the Design Professional shall include mechanical, electrical, and plumbing design narrative with supplemental drawings / outline specifications.
+All specific, critical, user defined requirements. - xv.
+Energy Use Intensity (EUI) - F. As soon as locations of site-related appurtenances are determined (as applicable to the Project), the Design Professional shall coordinate with the Project Manager and the Office of Fire Safety for the proposed fire department and emergency vehicle access roads, fire hydrant locations, PIV locations, and Fire Department Connections, and the Office of Fire Safety will coordinate with the local fire department.

-G. For Design Development (Preliminary Design) the Design Professional shall include mechanical, electrical, and plumbing design drawings / outline specifications, or the first draft of full specifications.

-H. During Schematic Design, the Design Professional shall develop a minimum of three completely different design solutions for review.
-These shall be completely different design approaches, and not be minor variations between schemes.

-- I. Design Professional shall notify Project Manager of any and all substitution requests and confirm acceptability prior to Design Professional authorizing change. - J. Design specifications shall adhere to the latest CSI numbering format.
+- G. For Schematic Design, the Design Professional shall include mechanical, electrical, and plumbing design narrative with supplemental drawings / outline specifications. - H. For Design Development (Preliminary Design), the Design Professional shall include mechanical, electrical, and plumbing design drawings / outline specifications, or the first draft of full specifications. - I. During Schematic Design, the Design Professional shall develop a minimum of three completely different design solutions for review.
+These shall be completely different design approaches, and not be minor variations between schemes. - J. Design Professional shall notify Project Manager of any and all substitution requests and confirm acceptability prior to Design Professional authorizing change. - K. Design specifications shall adhere to the latest CSI numbering format.
 Individual equipment items shall have specific sections as defined by CSI and shall not be combined together into larger generalized sections.